johnjohndoe/file_download/README.md

 # File download

-A file download Python3 script which checks file size, HTTP status codes and takes HTTP ETag into account.
+A file download Python3 script which checks file size, HTTP status codes and takes HTTP ETag and Last-Modified headers into account.

 ## Usage